Tommahawk65/MS3/TESTING.md

 I had an odd issue that had my recipe cards not breaking evenly and leaving empty gaps.

 This was fixed by forcing my img heights to be the same.
-Materialized grids can have issues with images of different sizes.
+Materialize grids can have issues with images of different sizes.

 ## .webP format on older Apple devices

-During my testing process I found a confusing bug, On older apple devices none of my images were loading, however on my iPhone X they worked fine.
+During my testing process I found a confusing bug, nn older apple devices none of my images were loading, however on my iPhone X they worked fine.

 ![Edit Review form](static/images/safari-webp-bug.PNG)

 I eventually found out that older versions of Safari do not support the webP file format.
 To fix this all I had to do was revert back to a .jpg format.
-Although this dropped my performance score on testing I felt it was the best thing to do.
+Although this dropped my performance score on lighthouse testing I felt it was the best thing to do.

 ##### User Story Testing